mbarzda/solid-i18next/README.md

 ### i18next Instance

 If there is need something more than this library provides for **i18next**, you can get i18next instance from `TransContext` and to do something with it.
-If you are using default instance, you can use `i18next` global.
+If you are using default instance, you also can use `i18next` global.

 ```tsx
 const Component = () => {